 harvey weinstein accused of rape by three women

-Multiple women, including the actress Asia Argento, say Weinstein forced them into non-consensual sex.
+In a new expose, women including the actress Asia Argento, say Weinstein forced them into non-consensual sex.

 Photography Tim Boxer/Getty Images